Loading...

 References | Related Articles | Metrics

-Changqing Oilfield’s tight oil production construction has a long history and a large scale, and it remains a key focus in oilfield production and construction, with new production capacity accounting for 36.6%.
-Targeting the geological characteristics of tight oil, with the goal of achieving the best adaptation between well patterns and fracture networks, an integrated geological engineering research approach is employed.
-Through methods such as numerical simulation, big data analysis, and field practice, fracturing optimization design is carried out, resulting in the formation of precise segmented fracturing technology for short horizontal wells with coiled tubing.
-The integrated technology package includes key technologies such as “optimization of fracturing timing, differential fracture design, precise fracture control, enhanced imbibition oil displacement, multi-stage temporary plugging within fractures, and directional perforation.”
-This technical model has been implemented in over 200 wells in the Changqing Oilfield’s tight oil reservoirs, significantly improving the degree of horizontal well fracture control and oil production.
-Microseismic monitoring results show that the degree of fracture control has increased from 60% to over 85%, and the initial production of a 100-meter horizontal section has increased from 1.5 t/d to 3.2 t/d.
-Single well production remains stable, reaching an annual production rate of 3.0 t/d, with overall good results.
-The fracturing key technologies developed from this research effectively support the efficient development of tight oil in the Ordos Basin and provide direction for the next phase of technical breakthroughs.
-The insights gained offer references and lessons for the large-scale and efficient development of similar oilfields in China.
+In Changqing Oilfield, tight oil production has a long history and a large scale, and it remains a key target for production capacity construction at present, accounting for 36.6% of the new production capacity.
+In response to the geological characteristics of tight oil reservoirs, and targeting at the goal of an optimal adaptation between well pattern and fracture network, the geology and engineering integrated research approach is applied to conduct fracturing optimization design using methods such as numerical simulation, big data analysis, and field test.
+As a result, the coiled tubing precise multi-stage fracturing technology for short horizontal wells has been developed, as well as key integrated technology of “optimization of fracturing timing, differential fracture design, precise fracture control, enhanced imbibition oil displacement, multi-stage fracture temporary plugging, and directional perforation”.
+This technical model has been applied in over 200 tight oil wells in Changqing Oilfield, significantly improving the degree of fracture control and oil production in horizontal wells.
+Microseismic monitoring results show that the degree of fracture control has increased from 60% to over 85%, the initial oil production of a 100-meter horizontal section has increased from 2.0 t/d to 3.4 t/d, and the single well production remains steady, with an oil production rate of 3.2 t/d in the year of reaching production capacity, showing satisfactory results as a whole.
+The key fracturing technology effectively supports high-efficiency development of tight oil in Ordos Basin and points out direction for further technical breakthroughs.
+The new insights provide references for large-scale and beneficial development of similar oilfields in China.

 Zhang Ruihan, Xiong Zhuohang, Zhao Chuankai, Shi Lei, Yan Liheng, Chou Peng

-Fracturing propagation simulation and optimal design of ultra-deep ultra-high pressure tight gas reservoirs in Hutubi area
+Fracture propagation simulation and optimal design of ultra-deep and ultra-high pressure tight gas reservoirs in Hutubi area, Junggar Basin

 References | Related Articles | Metrics